The challenge – massive growth

 Initial reservations, due to time zone and distance (in the West it’s 5 hours) were quickly overcome as the distance proved to be a positive.

-According to Anthony Bolack, National IT Manager for Onsite Australia, “We could not have done this scale without this being outsourced”.
+“We could not have done this scale without this being outsourced”. – Anthony Bolack, National IT Manager for Onsite Australia

 In a situation similar to their Kiwi counterpart, Onsite’s growth has topped 30% yearly for the last 3 years.
 A scalability win example: In 2011 Onsite completed a major acquisition in Western Australia for a business that had 80 users without the need for an upgrade.